• Skip to primary navigation

 Share the Love!

 Once you've got something brewing, be sure to take some pics of your handiwork!
-If you Instagram it, be sure to tag me - @CelebrationGenerationCA - or post it to My Facebook Page - so I can cheer you on!
+If you post it to Bluesky, be sure to tag us - @CelebrationGen.
+We're also on Pinterest, so you can save all your favourite recipes to a board!

 Also, be sure to subscribe to my free monthly email newsletter, so you never miss out on any of my nonsense.